dschier-wtd/fedora-workstation/README.md

 You will need a Fedora Workstation installation with installed Ansible.
 I don't do any partitioning or network configuration in the playbook, so this is up to you.
 Nevertheless, for me it works best, when using a simple Fedora Workstation setup with btrfs.
-One may say... default. :heart:
+One may say ... "default". :heart:

 ### Install